-- 1. Breast Imaging:

-- X-rays (called mammography) and/or

-- Ultrasound scans.

-- 2. Clinical Breast Examination:

-- Requires a medical practitioner to examine the woman's breasts

-- Usually in a clinic or hospital

-- 3. Breast Self-examination (BSE):

-- The woman examines her own breasts in her own privacy and schedule; - It is a component of being "breast aware" (discussed later) - Controversies exist as to the efficacy of BSE in reducing breast cancer deaths - Evidence indicates that, combined with imaging and CBE, BSE can improve breast cancer outcomes - And reduce mortality by as much as 25%. - In fact, 80% of lumps (+>50% of all breast cancers) are found by patients - Therefore, BSE provides a layer of defence against dying of breast cancer - OCI Foundation recommends it for Nigerian women (no affordable alternatives)
+- 1. Breast Imaging: - X-rays (called mammography) and/or - Ultrasound scans. - 2.
+Clinical Breast Examination: - Requires a medical practitioner to examine the woman's breasts - Usually in a clinic or hospital - 3.
+Breast Self-examination (BSE): - Simple, free, and non-invasive technique that can be practiced by virtually anyone - The woman examines her own breasts in her own privacy and schedule; - It is a component of being "breast aware" (discussed later) - Controversies exist as to the efficacy of BSE in reducing breast cancer deaths - Evidence indicates that, combined with imaging and CBE, BSE can improve breast cancer outcomes - And reduce mortality by as much as 25%. - In fact, 80% of breast lumps (and >50% of all breast cancers) are found by the women themselves - Therefore, BSE provides a layer of defence against dying of breast cancer - It is recommended by the OCI Foundation for Nigerian women (with no real or affordable alternatives)